Table of Contents

 Save for Retirement

 It's never too early (or too late) to start planning for your retirement.
 It can be easy to underestimate the amount of savings you'll need, especially now that, for many, retirement is lasting longer than ever.

-First, look at any plans offered by your employer.
+- Look at any plans offered by your employer.
 Many will sponsor a 401(k) or other retirement plan that will allow you to start saving for retirement by contributing through your paycheck.
 Some employers also offer matching, where they will also contribute to your 401(k) plan.